INL/corpus-frontend/README.md

 Address where the browser javascript can reach BlackLab-Server.
 - `corporaInterfaceDataDir`
 Optional directory where you can place files to further configure and customize the interface on a per-corpus basis.
 Files should be placed in a directory with the name of your corpus, e.g. files for a corpus `MyCorpus` should be placed under `corporaInterfaceDataDir/MyCorpus/...`
+- `corporaInterfaceDefault`
+Optional default directory that's used as a fallback if a file cannot be found in the `corporaInterfaceDataDir/MyCorpus/...` directory.
 - `listvalues`
 A comma-separated list of word properties (such as lemma and pos) that should have be autocompletion enabled in the interface.
 A select or combo box is shown depending on the amount of possible values.
 This setting will be moved to BlackLab iteself in the near future.
 - `wordend`
-**This setting is currently only available in the `dev` branch**
 The (maximum) amount of words displayed when viewing documents within a corpus.

 ## Per corpus options